|

 strange tie in to the Clinton administration.
 Her

 father Winthrop, had like Bill Clinton, been Governor of Arkansas.
+Anne Bartleys letter was written on July 27th,

 almost two months after the proposal was first circulated.